23 October 2023

 - How do managers track where their team members are when they could be remote, in an office, somewhere on a train or car between both, sick or on vacation?

-- Don’t underestimate the overhead with managing and co-ordinating a hybrid workforce.
-How do managers get their teams together for face-to-face meetings, how do individuals or cross departmental teams meet up?
+- How do managers get their teams together for face-to-face meetings, how do individuals or cross departmental teams meet up?
 This usually involves tiresome and time-consuming e-mail and messaging interchanges to set things up.
-It’s a whole lot easier to work fully remote!
+It’s a whole lot easier to either work fully remote or fully office based!